-The overspend in the year highlighted the fact that we do not have any reserves in case of emergency, our previous building was leasehold and very small which shielded us from any sudden cost shocks, however the new building is larger and has a greater maintenance & energy cost.
+We have increased our surplus this year by £4,000 in light of our principle funding coming to an end in January 2014.
 It is our plan to put 5% of income aside over the next few years until we have a £10,000 cushion in place.
 This would allow us to deal with a financial shock.
 The management committee will decide as part of their 8-12 weekly meetings the extent to which activities and expenditure operate at to allow a reserve to be built up.

-At the year end the charity held an accrual of $\pounds$ 7,500 for income from the Tudor Trust relating to the period from November 2012 - February 2013.
+At the year end the charity held an accrual of $\pounds$ 7,580 for income from the Tudor Trust relating to the period from November 2013 - February 2014.

-Plans for the coming year 2012/13
+Plans for the coming year 2013/14